 Acknowledgements.
-We thank Thomas Bloch from St.Galler Stadtwerke (sgsw) for his valuable comments that greatly improved the manuscript, and for the permission to use the pressure and injection data as well as supporting documents.
-We are grateful to Toni Kraft from the Swiss Seismological Service (SED) for his useful comments during the preparation of this manuscript and for his support in collaborating with sgsw.
-We would like to thank Inga Moeck at the Leibniz Institute for Applied Geophysics (LIAG) in Hannover, Germany, for providing estimations on the in situ state of stress.
-We are also grateful to two anonymous reviewers and to editor Tarje Nissen-Meyer for the useful comments and suggestions.
-This work was supported by a Swiss National Science Foundation (SNSF)-Ambizione Energy grant (PZENP2_160555).
+We thank Thomas Bloch from St. Galler Stadtwerke (sgsw) for his valuable comments that greatly improved the paper and for the permission to use the pressure and injection data as well as supporting documents.
+We are grateful to Toni Kraft from the Swiss Seismological Service (SED) for his useful comments during the preparation of this paper and for his support in collaborating with sgsw.
+We would like to thank Inga Moeck at the Leibniz Institute for Applied Geophysics (LIAG) in Hanover, Germany, for providing estimations on the in situ state of stress.
+We are also grateful to two anonymous reviewers and to the editors Tarje Nissen-Meyer and CharLotte Krawczyk for the useful comments and suggestions.

+Financial support.
+This research has been supported by the Swiss National Science Foundation (grant no. PZENP2_160555).